-Pralatrexate can lower blood cells that help your body fight infections and help your blood to clot.
-You may get an infection or bleed more easily.
-Call your doctor if you have unusual bruising or bleeding, or signs of infection (fever, chills, body aches).
+Pralatrexate can increase your risk of bleeding or infection.
+Call your doctor if you have unusual bruising or bleeding, or new signs of infection (fever, chills, body aches).

 How is pralatrexate given?

-Pralatrexate is injected into a vein through an IV.
+Pralatrexate is given as an infusion into a vein.
 A healthcare provider will give you this injection.

-Your doctor may have you take folic acid supplements starting 10 days before your first dose of pralatrexate and ending 30 days after your last dose.
-Your may also receive vitamin B12 injections every 8 to 10 weeks during treatment.
-This can help protect your blood cells from some of the side effects of pralatrexate.
-Follow your doctor's medication instructions very closely.
+Your doctor may have you take folic acid supplements before, during, and after your treatment with pralatrexate.
+You may also receive vitamin B12 injections every 8 to 10 weeks.
+This can help protect your blood cells from certain side effects of pralatrexate.

 What happens if I miss a dose?